mlibrary/ettin/README.md

 ## License

-    Copyright (c) 2015 The Regents of the University of Michigan.
+    Copyright (c) 2018 The Regents of the University of Michigan.
     All Rights Reserved.
     Licensed according to the terms of the Revised BSD License.
     See LICENSE.md for details.

-k